Wedding of Frederick V of the Palatinate and Princess Elizabeth: Wedding at Whitehall

 Elizabeth wore an imperial crown (but not with closed arches) set with diamonds and pearls, shining on her amber hair, let down to her waist, and dressed with rolls of gold spangles, pearls, precious stone and diamonds.
 Her white gown was richly embroidered by the workshop of Edward Hillyard.
 14 or 15 (likely 16) ladies dressed in white satin like the bride held her train.
 Some accounts say the white costume was made of cloth of silver.

-Her mother's page Piero Hugon brought a jewel for her to wear.
+Queen Anne's page Piero Hugon brought a jewel for Elizabeth to wear.
 The Venetian ambassador Foscarini noted that Elizabeth was wearing a diamond necklace, probably the one bought by James Nisbet.
 He wrote that there were 8 daughters of earls on either side of her train.
-Anne of Denmark, dressed in white satin, had a great number of pear-shaped pearls in her hair, and was ablaze with diamonds.
+Anne, dressed in white satin, had a great number of pear-shaped pearls in her hair, and was ablaze with diamonds.
 Her jewels were thought to be worth £400,000.
 The hairstyles of the queen and her daughter were represented accordingly in a contemporary engraving of the wedding procession.
 Roger Wilbraham wrote, "the Court abounding in jewels and embroidery beyond custom or reason: God grant money to pay debts".
-According to a surviving record, the wedding of Elizabeth and Frederick, cost £93,293 pounds in total, which equates to approximately £9,131,518 today.
+According to a surviving record, the wedding of Elizabeth and Frederick, cost £93,293 in total, which equates to approximately £9,131,518 today.

 The Archbishop of Canterbury officiated.
 Elizabeth was nervous during the ceremony and could not help laughing.
 Afterwards the guests drank spiced hippocras wine.
 Dinner for the bride and bridegroom with the ambassadors was served in the new purpose-built room, which was hung with tapestry depicting the defeat of the Spanish Armada.
+This apparently tactless gesture was noted by Luisa Carvajal y Mendoza.

 The event was celebrated in John Donne's Epithalamion, or Mariage Song on the Lady Elizabeth, and Count Palatine being married on St Valentines Day.